dotnet/WatsonWebserver/README.md

 A simple C# async web server for handling incoming RESTful HTTP/HTTPS requests.

-## New in v1.4.0
+## New in v1.5.x

-- Retarget to .NET Framework 4.6.2
+- Retarget to support both .NET Core 2.0 and .NET Framework 4.6.2.
-- Enum for HTTP method instead of string (breaking change)

-## Contribute
-I'm actively looking for assistance in modifying the project to target both .NET Framework 4.6.2 (or higher) and .NET Core 2.0 (alternatively I could create separate projects).
-If you can assist in this area, please let me know!

 ## Test App

 A test project is included which will help you exercise the class library.

 ## Important Notes

 - Watson Webserver will always check routes in the following order:
   - If the request is GET or HEAD, content routes will first be checked
   - Then static routes will be evaluated